DIVING + SNORKELLING

-It could be argued that Lanta offers the most consistent and spectacular diving in Thailand.
-When compared to Koh Tao (close to Koh Samui) Lanta prices seem expensive.
+When compared to Ko Tao, Ko Lanta prices may seem expensive.
 This is because the dive sites are farther away and prices reflect the higher fuel costs it takes to get to dive sites.
-The Similan islands also offer great diving but doesn’t offer nearby island resort living like Koh Lanta.
+The Similan Islands, a day and night cruise from Ko Lanta, also offer great diving but doesn’t offer nearby island resort living like Ko Lanta.

-DIVING YEAR AROUND ON KOH LANTA
+DIVING YEAR AROUND ON KO LANTA

 SNORKELLERS WELCOME

-Dive trips leave Ko Lanta around 8 am and return between 4 pm and 6 pm depending on sites visited.
 Many dive sites offer good snorkeling, with friends and family welcome to join trips and snorkel at reduced rates.
 Speedboat diving is a good option for those wanting to get first to sites and back to beach life quicker.

-ScubaFish’s Diving trips leave Ko Lanta around 8 am and return between 4 pm and 6 pm depending on sites visited.
+Most dive trips leave Ko Lanta around 8 am and return between 4 pm and 6 pm depending on sites visited.
 Many dive sites offer good snorkeling, with friends welcome to join trips and snorkel at reduced rates.
 Speedboat diving is a good option for those .

-Seasoned scuba divers on Koh Lanta always talk about the twin peaks of Hin Daeng and Hin Muang, rated in most of the world’s top-10 dive site rankings.
+Seasoned scuba divers on Ko Lanta always talk about the twin peaks of Hin Daeng and Hin Muang, rated in most of the world’s top-10 dive site rankings.
 Other top Ko Lanta dive sites include Koh Haa, Koh Phi Phi, Koh Rok and the King Cruiser Wreck.

 There is wide range of great dive sites accessible from Ko Lanta, but many divers come especially for Hin Daeng and Hin Muang.
 Many local divers consider Koh Ha (five islands) as good a site if not better, and there are other world-class dives with special attractions to choose from.

 Hin Daeng (Red Rock) is a familiar name for anyone interested in Asian diving.
-It is often rated Thailand’s best dive site, and features several different drop off’s connected by rock shelves at many levels.
+It is often rated Thailand’s best dive site, and features several different drop offs connected by rock shelves at many levels.

 The coral and marine life are outstanding here.
 Most dive guides list Hin Daeng as a sure place to see whale shark and manta ray.
 There are no sure things but with a bit of luck you’ll have a special diving story to take home.